The United Nations defines a sustainable society as one that

 - Two reinforced turf products, "Grasspave" and "Advanced Turf," were used alongside the walking paths adjacent to City Hall.
 The products can withstand the weight of a fire truck without damage, providing fire lane access to City Hall.
 As a result, the walking paths can be narrower, reducing the amount of impervious surface.

-During the initial planning phase of the HSC Expansion Project, the city participated in Xcel Energy's Energy Design Assistance (EDA) program, a free service for commercial projects that provides a comprehensive planning approach to energy and cost savings.
-The HSC project received $200,000 in rebates from Xcel Energy for the energy efficient design of the project.
+During the initial planning phase of the expansion project, the city participated in Xcel Energy's Energy Design Assistance (EDA) program, a free service for commercial projects that provides a comprehensive planning approach to energy and cost savings.
+The sports center project received $200,000 in rebates from Xcel Energy for the energy efficient design of the project.

 - Geothermal heating and cooling